Note on the reheating temperature in Starobinsky-type potentials: The particular case

 \

-This means that the case $w_{re}=1/3$ has to be disregarded, as well as all its consequences.
-For example, the assumption that the value of $g_{re}$ is approximately $100$ (see for instance the Section 2.1 of \cite{cook}), and also the consequences derived in Section V of \cite{german}.
+Therefore, one might conclude that the case $w_{re}=1/3$ has to be disregarded, as well as all its consequences.
+For example, the assumption that the value of $g_{re}$ is approximately $100$ (see for instance the Section 2.1 of \cite{cook}) and also the consequences derived in Section V of \cite{german}.
+However, as we have already explained at the end of the Introduction and at the beginning of Section 2, one has to be cautious with this kind of result because a constant effective EoS is only an approximation.
+Hence, in order to be sure of their viability, one must deal with a more realistic model containing a well defined reheating mechanism telling us which is the real evolution of the effective EoS parameter from the end of inflation to the beginning of the radiation era (see for example \cite{Lazanov} where the authors study some viable models obtaining numerically the evolution of the effective EoS parameter during this period) .

 \

 \

 }